Virtuosos (TV program): Summary

 Throughout the competition, the contestants perform not only classical pieces, but movie theme songs and crossover music as well.
 Their performances are judged by 5 professional judges – in the fourth season the judges were András Batta, Gergely Kesselyák, Erika Miklósa, János Balázs, István Várdai.
 The goal is to discover talented people and provide them with strong professional background, attention, challenges and performance opportunities necessary for growth, and has resulted in auditions by thousands of musicians, and boosting applications to music schools.

 Broadcast

 The first season of the show began in October 2014 and ended in December 2014.
 The second season aired from 15 April to 8 June 2016.
 The third season aired from 7 April to 2 June 2017.
 A fourth season debuted in April 2018 and the 5th one, a spin-off called "Chamber Virtuosos" was broadcast from 3 May 2019 to 7 June 2019.

 Background

+Mariann Peller, the brainchild of the public television classical music talent show, launched the competition series with Dániel Vadász.
+The mission of Virtuózok is to bring classical music closer to people and to encourage more and more parents to give their children music lessons by introducing contestants starting at the age of six.
+The producers of the show also consider it important that the contestants’ lives are not jeopardized by show business, nor their studies, nor their age-appropriate lifestyle, but that they have access to opportunities in which their talent, diligence, and knowledge can develop in an ideal way.
+Therefore, in December 2014, Mariann Peller, Erika Miklósa, and András Batta founded the Little Virtuózok Foundation, whose board of trustees is chaired by music historian Dr. Batta.
+The Foundation provides assistance in educating musicians, organizing their concerts, and supports young talents with scholarships and instrument purchases.

 In May 2018 it was announced that Placido Domingo has become a shareholder in Virtuosos Holding Ltd., which owns the international rights to the program.

 New shareholders in October 2018: Contessa Maria Bardossy de Weisz Hungarian-born Venezuelan philanthropist is taking the talent show to South America.
 Peter Draper, former marketing director of Umbro, Manchester United and Valencia CF joins Virtuosos Holding Ltd. as Vice President International Development.
 Imre Szabó Stein media specialist also becomes a shareholder.